liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 Here's another nice guide on how to create an API with Symfony2, this is the **part 1** of a series of articles.

+Here you could find the [Part2 - the 'POST'](/web-api-rest-with-symfony2-the-best-way-the-post-method/).

 I would like to be short and concise bringing practical examples.

 I would not talk about the difference between REST and RESTful [Martin Fowler Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html).